Skip to main content

 How to increase boiler pressure

-• Turn the boiler off first.
+• Step 1: Turn the boiler off first.

-• Look for an external filling loop directly under the boiler – this is usually a short length of braided hose linking two water pipes, with levers at both ends to work valves.
+• Step 2: Look for an external filling loop directly under the boiler – this is usually a short length of braided hose linking two water pipes, with levers at both ends to work valves.

-• At about 1.2 bar, shut off both valves.
+• Step 5: At about 1.2 bar, shut off both valves.

 Ideally, you shouldn’t need to top up your boiler pressure very often[3].
 But if the pressure drops more than once or twice a year, check all visible pipes for signs of water leaks.
 You might also find green deposits near joins in copper pipework, or stains on the skirting boards or ceilings[4].
 If you find a leak or your boiler pressure keeps dropping, book a boiler repair.